Health & Wellbeing

 Environmentally friendly

-Sugar water—not toxic solvents—are used to grow the fungi that the compounds are created from, making it cheap and environmentally-friendly to produce.
+Simple feedstocks like sugar water and amino acids—not toxic solvents—are used to grow the fungi that the compounds are created from, making it less expensive and environmentally-friendly to produce.

 Safe for pets and humans